julietam/TEC_position_exam/docs/question_5_strategic_renewable_investment_analysis.md

 1. **Prioritize Conservative Investment Approach** with focus on proven technologies and stable markets
 2. **Concentrate Initial Efforts** on Tier 1 countries (Côte d'Ivoire, Turkmenistan, Algeria) for maximum impact
-3. **Emphasize Solar PV Deployment** as primary technology given cost trends and scalability
+3. **Emphasize Solar PV Deployment** as the primary technology given cost trends and scalability
 4. **Develop Local Partnerships** to ensure sustainable implementation and knowledge transfer
 5. **Establish Robust Monitoring Systems** to track emission reductions and optimize performance